HouQiming/qpad/res/misc/tips_en_us.md

 For example, if expression `obj\.([a-z_]+)` matched `obj.foo` and you rewrote it into `obj['foo']`, “replace next” would replace `obj.bar` with `obj['bar']`.

+# 换 Edit Propagation

+To edit multiple lines at the same time, use ALT+SHIFT+↓ or ALT+SHIFT+↑ to select those lines, then edit one line manually.
+QPad would automatically propagate the changes to the other lines.
+When you're done, use the replace buttons to confirm the changes.

 # 本 Notebooks

 You can use “File” - “Open notebook...” to open a notebook window for your project.